joaopedrovtp/Web_Scraping_WordCloud/README.md

 In this project I used python Web Scraping to create a wordcloud with the trending words of 10 recent articles content from Coin Telegraph website (https://cointelegraph.com/).
 It's a media website covering blockchain technology and crypto assets.

-For that I used libraries like Beautiful Soup(web scraping), NLTK (Natural languague processing), worldcloud, etc.
+For that I used libraries like Beautiful Soup(web scraping), NLTK (Natural languague processing) and worldcloud(https://github.com/amueller/word_cloud).

 Result: